-Hiring Managers’ 4 Biggest Concerns and How to Proactively Address Them was originally published on Vault.
+Hiring Managers’ 4 Biggest Concerns and How to Proactively Address Them was originally published on Firsthand.

 To continue to move along in the recruiting process and eventually get the job you want, you need to address the main concerns of hiring managers.
 So, what follows are what hiring managers are most concerned with regarding your candidacy—along with how to address these concerns in your interviews and applications.